Home Inspection in Port Perry

 30.2%

-30.2% of active listings in Port Perry were built during the aluminum wiring and poly-B plumbing era.
+30.2% of homes in Port Perry were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 32 years